larsiusprime/polymod/README.md

 ### 6. Data-driven design

 A game that is mod friendly is heavily data-driven.
 IE, rather than hard-coding your list of possibly enemy types, make it a text file that you load in at runtime.
 This way players can define their own types by simply adding new entries to the list.

+### 7. Support scripting

+Certain parts of your code, such as basic game logic, AI routines, formula calculations, etc, can be exposed to modding via scripts -- human-readable code interpreted at runtime.
+Polymod can support any scripting language in theory, but we strongly recommend [hscript](https://github.com/HaxeFoundation/hscript) for Haxe games.

+If you do so, you should document a list of methods and properties exposed by your scripting system, and publish these along with your default asset manifest as your game's modding API

+I might eventually add support for targetted merge logic for hscript files (allowing you to selectively replace e.g. function calls by name) but as of right now no such thing exists.
+To best support modders, stick to simple script files.

 ## For modders